ioan-chera/eureka-editor/README.txt

 * fix broken sectoring in an area (use CTRL key to force a new sector)
 * if a sector is selected, copy that sector instead of using defaults

-m : merge all selected sectors into a single one w : swap floor and ceiling textures
+d : disconnect sector(s) from their neighbors m : merge all selected sectors into a single one

+w : swap floor and ceiling textures

 e : select sectors with same floor height
 E : select sectors with same floor texture

-[ and { : lower floor heights
+, and < : lower floor heights
-] and } : raise floor heights
+. and > : raise floor heights
-, and < : lower ceiling heights
+[ and { : lower ceiling heights
-. and > : raise ceiling heights
+] and } : raise ceiling heights

 3D Preview